wtarreau/bootterm/README.md

 - enumeration of available ports with detected drivers and descriptions
 - wait for a specific, a new, or any port to appear (convenient with USB ports)
 - support for non-standard baud rates (e.g. 74880 bauds for ESP8266)
-- can send a Break sequence and toggling RTS/DTR for various reset sequences
+- can send a Break sequence and toggling RTS/DTR for various reset sequences, even on startup
 - fixed/timed captures to files (may be enabled at run time)
 - optionally time-stamped captures (relative/absolute dates)
 - reliable with proper error handling